lsphillips/eslint-config-protect-me-from-my-stupidity/README.md

 ### Minor release

-- Updating an existing rule that will result in ESLint reporting more errors.
+- Updating an existing rule that will result in ESLint reporting different or more errors.
 - Adding a new rule.

 ### Major release